Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 ## The code structure

-The main file is **training_main.py**.
+**training_main.py** is the main file.
 It handles the main loop that starts an episode on every iteration.
-It also saves the network and 3 graphs: negative reward, cumulative wait time, and average queues.
+It saves the network and 3 graphs: negative reward, cumulative wait time, and average queues.

-Overall the algorithm is divided into classes that handle different parts of the training.
+The algorithm is divided into classes that handle different parts of the training.
-- The **Model** class is used to define everything about the deep neural network and it also contains some functions used to train the network and predict the outputs.
-In the **model.py** file, two different **model** classes are defined: one used only during the training, one used only during the testing.
+- The **Model** class is used to define everything about the DNN and it also contains some functions used to train the network and predict the outputs in the **model.py** file, two different **model** classes are defined: for training and testing.
 - The **Memory** class handle the memorization for the experience replay mechanism.
 A function is used to add a sample into the memory, while another function retrieves a batch of samples from the memory.
 - The **Simulation** class handles the simulation.
-In particular, the function *run* allows the simulation of one episode.
-Also, some other functions are used during *run* to interact with SUMO, for example retrieving the state of the environment (*get_state*), set the next green light phase (*_set_green_phase*) or preprocess the data to train the neural network (*_replay*).
+In particular, the function *run()* allows the simulation of one episode.
+Also, some other functions are used during *run()* to interact with SUMO, for example retrieving the state of the environment (*get_state*), set the next green light phase (*_set_green_phase*) or preprocess the data to train the neural network (*_replay*).
 There are two files that contain a slightly different **Simulation** class: **training_simulation.py** and **testing_simulation.py**.
-Which one is loaded depends of course if we are doing the training phase or the testing phase.
+Which one is loaded depends if we are doing the training phase or the testing phase.
 - The **TrafficGenerator** class contains the function dedicated to defining the route of every vehicle in one episode.
 The file created is *episode_routes.rou.xml* which is placed in the "intersection" folder.
-- The **Visualization** class is just used for plotting data.
+- The **Visualization** class is used for plotting data.
-- In the **utils.py** file are contained some directory-related functions, such as automatically handle the creations of new model versions and the loading of existing models for the testing.
+- In the **utils.py** file contains some directory-related functions, such as automatically handling the creations of new model versions and the loading of existing models for the testing.
 - The **movementdetection.py** file contains the code to detect vehicle presence, for semantic segmentation, and creating velocity and position matrices.

 In the "intersection" folder there is a file called *environment.net.xml* which defines the structure of the environment, and it was created using SUMO NetEdit.
 The other file *sumo_config.sumocfg* it is a linker between the environment file and the route file.